Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 The following graph combines ratings from all these sources, offering a thorough overview of Kia Sorento’s performance over the years.

-Here’s how the Kia Sorento models are classified based on our comprehensive research:
+Here’s how the Kia Sorento models are categorized based on our comprehensive research:

 Generation | Best Years | Neutral Years | Worst Years |